Norwegian Folk Doll

 LEFT: Folk Doll / Troll Doll, likely from Bergen, Norway, on view in the Wilsons’ Living Room, c.
 1950

 Prominently located in Bill and Lois Wilson’s living room at Stepping Stones is this folk art item.
-It is believed to be a toll doll received as a gift or bought as a souvenir from Bergen, Norway.
+It is believed to be a troll doll received as a gift or bought as a souvenir from Bergen, Norway.
 The Wilsons may have purchased it during their 1950s trip to several European countries or it may have come from one of the many thousands of visitors to Stepping Stones.
 The natural fiber, animal pelt, and wood doll recently underwent treatment by a professional object conservator.
 It was damaged and losing its hair.
 The treatment included applying an invisible mesh to secure the fibers.
 Today the doll is displayed in a custom, protective vitrine.
 It will be here to greet you when you visit!

 Please check back to see 20 or more objects as we add them here soon.